-Program Courses Credits
+Program Cours es Credits

-Basic Skills Courses Total 12 credit hours
+Basic Skills Cou ırses Total 12 credit hours

 COLL 1010 College and Career Success Skills 3

 ENGL 1010 Fundamentals of English I 3

-MATH 1012 Proundations of Mathematics 3
+MATH 1012 Foundations of Mathematics 3

-PSYC 1010 Basic Psychology 3

-Occupational C ourses ; Total 33 credit hours ALHS 1011 Structure and Function of the Human Body 5 ALHS 1090 Medical Terminology for Allied Health Sciences 2 EMSP 1110 Introduction to the EMT Profession 3 EMSP 1120 EMT Assessment/Airway Management and Pharmacology 3 EMSP 1130 Medical Emergencies for the EMT 3 EMSP 1140 Special Patient Populations 3 EMSP 1150 Shock and Trauma for the EMT 3 EMSP 1160 Clinical and Practical Applications for the EMT 1 EMSP 1510 Advanced Concepts for the AEMT 3 EMSP 1520 Advanced Patient Care for the AEMT 3 EMSP 1530 Clinical Applications for the AEMT 1 EMSP 1540 Clinical and Practical Applications for the AEMT 3
+SCHOOL OF HEALTH SCIENCES PSYC 1010 Basic Psychology 3 Occupational C Courses ; Total 33 credit hours ALHS 1011 Structure and Function of the Human Body 5 ALHS 1090 Medical Terminology for Allied Health Sciences 2 EMSP 1110 Introduction to the EMT Profession 3 EMSP 1120 EMT Assessment/Airway Management and Pharmacology 3 EMSP 1130 Medical Emergencies for the EMT 3 EMSP 1140 Special Patient Populations 3 EMSP 1150 Shock and Trauma for the EMT 3 EMSP 1160 Clinical and Practical Applications for the EMT 1 EMSP 1510 Advanced Concepts for the AEMT 3 EMSP 1520 Advanced Patient Care for the AEMT 3 EMSP 1530 Clinical Applications for the AEMT 1 EMSP 1540 Clinical and Practical Applications for the AEMT 3

 Estimated cost of books and supplies for full program is approximately \$1500.
 Price does not include the cost of required clinical shoes and uniforms which is approximately \$150.
-Other costs include: certification exam - \$250-\$300, drug test - \$35, criminal background check - \$50, Georgia licensing fees - \$100, EMS Testing - \$56.50, and malpractice insurance - \$46.50.
+Other costs include: certification exam - \$248, drug test - \$35, criminal background check - \$56, Georgia licensing fees - \$152.75, EMS Testing - \$70, Platinum Planner - \$60, and malpractice insurance - \$46.50.
 These are approximate costs and subject to change.